-Officially, celiac disease day was approved by the US Senate so that more people were aware of this disease.
+Officially, Celiac Disease Day was approved by the US Senate so that more people were aware of this disease.
 The pathology was discovered in 1888.
 Pediatrician Samuel Gee tried to find the cause of symptoms in patients who complained of abdominal pain and gastrointestinal upset.
-As a result, the doctor came to the conclusion that the clinical picture directly depends on the food taken.
-Later it was found that the use of foods with gluten leads to such symptoms.
-These include the usual for most people pasta, wheat bread, beer, many cereals, meat products, carbonated drinks and much more.
+As a result, the doctor came to the conclusion the clinical picture directly depends on the food taken.
+Later it was found the use of foods with gluten leads to these symptoms.
+These food items include pasta, wheat bread, beer, many cereals, meat products, carbonated drinks, and many more.

-- The date of birth of Samuel Gee, who discovered this disease, is taken as the date of National Celiac Awareness Day.
+- The birth date Samuel Gee, who discovered this disease, is taken as the date of National Celiac Awareness Day.

 - According to statistics, 5% of the world’s population suffers from celiac disease.

 - Celiac disease cannot be contracted as an adult.
 It is passed down exclusively by inheritance.

 Read more about this disease on the Internet.
 Create social media posts to get more people involved in this issue.
 If someone close to you suffers from gluten intolerance, you can learn how to prepare meals that are suitable.

 When sharing lunches and dinners with people suffering from celiac disease, you can give up your usual food and eat gluten-free dishes to support them.

 When is National Celiac Awareness Day celebrated in 2022?